-The Banneker/Key Scholarship Program at University of Maryland is pleased to partner with the Stamps Charitable Foundation to offer the Stamps Banneker/Key Scholarship to a very select group of Banneker/Key Scholars.
+The Banneker/Key Scholarship Program at University of Maryland has partnered with the Stamps Charitable Foundation Stamps Charitable Foundation to offer the Stamps Banneker/Key Scholarship to a very select group of Banneker/Key Scholars.

 Meet the 2016 Stamps Banneker/Key Scholars

 Donald De Alwis was one of the top graduates from Montgomery Blair High School in Silver Spring, Maryland.
-He is pursuing a pre-med track as an Environmental Science and Technology major with a specialization in Environmental Health, and is a member of the Integrated Life Sciences program in the Honors College.
-In high school, Donald rowed for the crew team and was the photo editor of the school’s award winning online newspaper, Silver Chips Online, in addition to being a member of various environmental and medical clubs.
-Outside of the classroom, he was an avid volunteer for the American Red Cross and worked as a professional wedding videographer and photographer.
+He is pursuing a pre-med track as an environmental science and technology major with a specialization in environmental health, and is a member of the Integrated Life Sciences program in the Honors College.
+Donald is very involved in Engineers Without Borders, and in 2018, he was named a NOAA Ernest F. Hollings Undergraduate Scholar.
+In high school, Donald rowed for the crew team and was the photo editor of the school’s award-winning online newspaper, Silver Chips Online, in addition to being a member of various environmental and medical clubs.
 In his sophomore year in high school, Donald worked on a documentary for the C-SPAN StudentCam competition, which won first place and led to his internship with Vice President Joe Biden.
 He used his earnings from the competition to found a nonprofit organization, The Motion Project, to uplift underprivileged children with physical handicaps in his birthplace, Sri Lanka.
-In his free time, Donald spends his time rock climbing and hiking through his local parks and forests.
+In his free time, Donald works as a professional wedding photographer, and he enjoys rock climbing and hiking through local parks and forests.

 Meet the 2015 Stamps Banneker/Key Scholars

 Eric Ding graduated in the top five of his class from Elkton High School in Cecil County, Maryland.
-He is pursuing a computer engineering degree.
-At UMD, he is a member of both QUEST and the Entrepreneurship and Innovation Program.
-He also participated in the Concert Choir's performance of Brahm's Requiem with the Baltimore Symphony Orchestra.
-In his free time, he enjoys singing, programming personal projects and introspectively wondering why they don't work.
-This summer he is interning with Booz Allen Hamilton in DC.
+At Maryland, he studies computer engineering and is a member of both the QUEST Honors Program and the Entrepreneurship and Innovation Honors Program.
+Eric has interned with Booz Allen Hamilton and JPMorgan Chase, and he is currently an electrical engineering intern with Boeing.
+In his free time, he enjoys programming and playing music.